 "In principle, the higher the price, the better for Iraq.
 But we're not working alone .. we're a member of OPEC.
 We see the interests of consumers and we want to be a viable producer and exporter," Ghadhban said.

-Washington's sanctions target Iran's oil, banking and transport sectors and it has threatened more action to stop what it calls "outlaw" policies - steps that Tehran called economic warfare and vowed to defy.
+The United States on Monday restored sanctions targeting Iran's oil, banking and transport sectors and threatened more action to stop what Washington called its "outlaw" policies - steps that Tehran called economic warfare and vowed to defy.

 A U.S. official confirmed Iraq had been granted a waiver to import some Iranian products.
 Iraqi officials said last week Baghdad would still be allowed to import crucial gas and energy supplies for its power stations as well as food items.

 (Reporting by John Davison and Ahmed Rasheed; Editing by Dale Hudson)

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)